gwendalpiemonte/SheepMaBoat/README.md

 ### 2 - Transport protocol
 The SheepMyBoat protocol uses the **TCP protocol**.
 The server runs on port **3333**.
 The client has to know the IP address of the server to connect to.
 It establishes the connection with the server.
-The client closes the connection when he dosen't want to play more.
+The client closes the connection when he dosen't want to play more games.

 ### 3 - Messages
 #### Connect to the server